 Which companies will match donations?

 The short answer is that many, many companies will match donations.
 Based on Double the Donation’s research, 65% of Fortune 500 companies match donations and many small companies have programs as well.
-Matching gift programs span industries and geographic locations.
-The companies aren’t even limited to the U.S.
+Matching gift programs span industries and geographic locations even beyond the U.S.

-To give you a sense of the variety of businesses involved and the range of guidelines, here are outlines of 3 great programs.
+To give you a sense of the variety of businesses involved and the range of guidelines, we've outlined three examples of great programs.

 #1 General Electric (GE)

 A discussion of top-tier matching gift programs would be incomplete without mentioning GE.
-In 1954 the whole concept of corporate gift matching began with GE.
-Since its inception, GE’s program has raised more than $1 billion for nonprofits.
+In 1954, GE created the whole concept of corporate gift matching .
+Since its inception, GE’s program has raised more than $1 billion for nonprofit organizations.

-General Electric matches at the standard dollar for dollar ratio for gifts ranging from $25 up to $50,000.
+General Electric matches at the standard 1:1 ratio for gifts ranging from $25 up to $5,000.

 #2 Johnson and Johnson